spin-vt/bdk/README.md

 1) `git config --global core.autocrlf false`
 2) `git config --global core.eol lf`

+# If running on Mac:
+The Airplay reciever will be running on the 5000 port which will not allow use.
+To shut off:
+1) Search Airplay in system settings
+2) Click on Airdrop & Handoff
+3) Toggle off the Airplay reciever

 # Before you start building
 Run the following commands in the front-end directory
 1) `npm install`